<img alt="" src="https://secure.gift2pair.com/210343.png" style="display:none;">

 4. Can QRILL Aqua reduce stress for marine fish?

-AKBM: There are challenging conditions for marine fish, such as during transfer phase, in addition to the added threat of diseases.
+AKBM: There are challenging conditions for marine fish, and trout such as during transfer phase, in addition to the added threat of diseases and environmental challenges (temperature variation, crowding, low oxygen).
 This results in high levels of stress in the fish.
 Krill is shown to enhance the robustness and immune health of fish, which enables the animal to better cope stressful conditions.

 New call-to-action